 Bowflex dumbbells can only be upgraded by adding external weight.
 This commonly takes the form of wrist weights or resistance bands.
 Wrist weights wrap around the forearm and add around 5lbs per arm.
 Resistance bands can be looped around the body to add even more weight.

-Wrist weights like the Fragraims (link for the cheapest price) can be wrapped around the forearms as you lift your dumbbells.
+Wrist weights like the Fragraims can be wrapped around the forearms as you lift your dumbbells.

 Each wrist weight can weigh anywhere between 2.5-10lbs (depending on the model).